Skip to main content

 MEDIUM AVAILABILITY

-Albania has a Muslim-majority population (58%), making halal food readily available, especially in cities.
-Many restaurants serve halal meat without specific certification being necessary.
-Look for traditional Albanian restaurants.
+With a Muslim-majority population (58%), halal food is easy to come by, especially in cities.
+Plenty of restaurants serve halal meat without needing formal certification, so traditional Albanian places are a safe bet.

 kosher